 Planning Your Visit

 Krčma Letná sits at Letná 1 in Kosice's Sever district, reachable from the city centre in under fifteen minutes on foot or a short tram ride north.
-Booking specifics and current hours are leading confirmed directly on arrival or through local inquiry, as this category of venue often operates on informal schedules that shift with season and demand.
-Visitors who approach it as a neighbourhood address rather than a destination restaurant will find the experience proportionate to that expectation.
-Dress codes and formality are not part of the format.
+Reservations are recommended, and the regular hours run Monday to Saturday from 11:30 AM to 10 PM and Sunday from 11:30 AM to 9 PM.
+Visitors who approach it as a neighbourhood address will find the experience proportionate to that expectation.
+Dress is casual.
 The room is for eating, and that is the point.

 Side-by-Side Snapshot